mitre/caldera/README.md

 To understand CALDERA, it helps to run an operation.
 Below are pre-built missions you can follow along with to understand the system.
 These missions will assume CALDERA is running locally on a laptop.

-*Extra credit: go to https://localhost:8888 in a browser, logging in with the credentials admin:admin, and click into the Chain mode plugin.
-Can you see how you'd manage an operation from the GUI?*

 ### Mission #1: OSX reconnaissance

-*This mission requires an OSX laptop*
+*This mission requires an OSX laptop.*

 > Perform reconnaissance on a compromised OSX laptop.
-Collect what you can but your employer needs a list of the user’s preferred WIFI networks to perform surveillance on them.
-Grab this list then get out of town.
+Your employer needs a list of the user’s preferred WIFI networks to perform surveillance on them.
+Grab this list and collect anything else you can, then get out of town.
 Quickly.
 Leave no trace.
 There is one caveat: the laptop’s AV scans the machine in full every minute.
-So this mission should be completed in less than 60 seconds.
+You must complete this mission in less than 60 seconds.

-Start by booting up the core system on your OSX laptop
+Start by booting up the core system on your OSX laptop.
 ```
 python server.py -E local
 ```

-Then start a 54ndc47 agent on the same machine
+Then start a 54ndc47 agent on the same machine.
 ```
 eval "$(curl -sk -X POST -H "file:54ndc47.sh" https://localhost:8888/file/render?group=client)"
 ```

 Then, in a new terminal window, open a shell to the core system.
 Type help to see all options.
-Then view the connected agent and the group that was created with the appropriate keystrokes.
+Then, view the connected agent and the group that was created with the appropriate keystrokes.
 ```
 nc localhost 8880